-- Reviewing performance and inspection findings. - Using data from our updated Children and Young People's Needs Analysis. - Using the information set out in the Joint Strategic Needs Assessment [JSNA]. - Undertaking a wide ranging consultation with children, young people, parents and carers, and partners in both statutory, voluntary and community sector services. - Undertaking research directly with young people and parents / carers. - Peer Challenge and local research.
+- Reviewing performance and inspection findings. - Using data from our updated Children and Young People's Needs Analysis. - Using the information set out in the Joint Strategic Needs Assessment [JSNA]. - Undertaking a wide ranging consultation with children, young people, parents and carers, and partners in both statutory, voluntary and community sector services. - Peer Challenge and local research.